 As mentioned above, I’m the author of the book The Myth of Ethnic War: Serbia and Croatia in the 1990s, which won the American Political Science Association’s Prize for the Best Book on European Politics and Society as well as the Best First Book Award of the Council for European Studies.
 I also co-edited the book Post-Conflict Studies: An interdisciplinary approach with Keith Brown (Routledge, 2014).
 I’ve published numerous scholarly articles on topics related to the Yugoslav wars, nationalism, ethnic conflict, and multiculturalism in the Balkans in journals such as International Security, Foreign Affairs, Nationalities Papers and Journal of Democracy.

-I teach Introduction to International Relations, as well as upper level courses on nationalism and ethnic conflict, global migration, whiteness and multiculturalism, Russian politics, democracy assistance, and “Pirates, Mercenaries and Missionaries: Sovereignty in the International System.”
-I’ve also taught an Ithaca Seminar, “War, Peace and Terrorism,” and currently teach an Honors Course, “Terrorism and Insurgencies.”
+I teach Introduction to International Relations, as well as upper level courses on nationalism and ethnic conflict, terrorism, global migration, whiteness and multiculturalism, democracy assistance, and “Pirates, Mercenaries and Missionaries: Sovereignty in the International System.”
 I designed and obtained college approval for a Concentration in International Studies for Politics Majors, and for a Minor in International Politics for nonmajors, both of which came into effect in fall 2011.

 I have participated as organizer or presenter in summer schools in Niš (Serbia) and Ohrid (Macedonia), and was part of the research team for the Muabet project of Brown University’s Watson Institute for International Studies.
 I have traveled to Russia and to the former Yugoslavia numerous times.

 I’ve lived in Ithaca since 1993, and currently live downtown with my partner.
 I have a daughter and a son who both recently graduated from college.

 I’m an avid cyclist; I bike-commute year-round up South Hill from downtown (with studded snow tires in the winter), and also enjoy riding my road bike and my recumbent bike in the beautiful Finger Lakes region.
 I’ve biked from Ithaca to the Tidewater region of Virginia four times, and have also done a number of other bike tours, both on my upright bike as well as on my recumbent.
 I also enjoy hiking, canoeing and camping.